 Retaining Engineering Talent

-Retaining engineering talent is a natural role for the CTO because the CTO should be the one working closest to the engineers.
-Again, the role of the CTO as “shield” between the engineers and the management should further strengthen this relationship.
+Retaining engineering talent is a natural role for the CTO.
+Because the CTO should be the one working closest to the engineers.
+Again, the role of the CTO as a “shield” between the engineers and the management should further strengthen this relationship.